Democrats: Trump comments give green light to foreign election meddling

 Some Democratic presidential candidates renewed their call to impeach the president.
 However, Pelosi said Democratic leaders would stick with their plan to investigate Trump and his administration before any formal impeachment proceedings.

+Senate Democratic Leader Chuck Schumer said Democrats would try to pass legislation on Thursday that would require campaigns to report offers of foreign assistance to the FBI.

-One of Trump’s closest allies in Congress, Republican Senator Lindsey Graham, joined Democrats in criticizing the president’s remarks.
+One of Trump’s closest allies in Congress, Republican Senator Lindsey Graham, said he was open to such legislation as he joined Democrats in criticizing the president’s remarks.

-“I think it’s a mistake,” said, Senator Lindsey Graham, chairman of the Senate Judiciary Committee.
+“I think it’s a mistake,” said Graham, chairman of the Senate Judiciary Committee.

 He accused Democrats of also having accepted damaging information from foreign nationals on political opponents and said any public official contacted by a foreign government with an offer of help to their campaign should reject it and inform the FBI.